R0bert1n0SA/Proyecto_Integrador_Infrastructura_de_Red/Readme/README.en.md

 The monitoring server runs Prometheus, Grafana, and Alertmanager inside Docker containers.
 Each VM has Node Exporter installed directly, exposing CPU, RAM, disk, and network metrics on port 9100.
 Prometheus collects them every 15 seconds and Grafana visualizes them in dashboards.
 Using Docker for the monitoring stack means if the VM is recreated, the entire environment is restored with a single `docker compose up`.

-### Ubuntu client with graphical interface
+### Ubuntu client

-The client is launched as a VM with Ubuntu Desktop.
+The client is launched as a VM with Ubuntu .
 It authenticates against LDAP, resolves names via the infrastructure's own DNS (`auth.luthor.corp`, `sftp.luthor.corp`), and accesses SFTP using its LDAP credentials.

 ### VirtualBox internal network (intnet)